annievm3m4vup/Data-Local-Fiscal-School-Districts/README.md

 1. School Districts Fiscal data from Census in Top MSA level
 2. Merge "IndFin00a", "IndFin00b", "IndFin00c" is "IndFin00"
 3. Missing data in year ending in 2 and 7: files larger than 25MB, request data please contact yuhsinhsuinuh@gmail.com
+4. File 2013-2017 are reported in Txt file, the decode do file upon request.